jf550-kent/jsgo/logs/tree.md

-# Tree walking interpreter
+## 4.3 Tree walking interpreter
 The source code defined by the developer is first transformed into an AST by the parser, which is used by $Inter_{tree}$ to evaluate the program.
 In this case, $Inter_{tree}$ can treat the AST as a standard tree traversal problem, evaluating the program by visiting each node at runtime.
 During runtime, we need a way to represent values.
 Therefore, we created an object system to represent these values, keeping them separate from the AST nodes.
 The object system are our runtime value, the definition is in the `object` package.
 This approach helps maintain a clean separation between the AST node and object representation, with the object system being more lightweight compared to an AST node that contains syntactic information.

-Our $Inter_{tree}$ is a Eval[^] function that takes in a AST node `Main` and a boolean debug to opt in for partial evaluation (more context).
-In `Eval`, it creates the top level environment which is then used for the private function `eval` function.
-An environment is the context that contains all variable and function bindings during the runitme.
-In our code, we implemented the environement struct that contain a map.
-The `eval` function is the main recursive function that walk the AST.
-In Go, we make a dinstiction if an declaration is exported by Capitalize the first character of the name declaration.
-This is why `Eval` is exported in the package and `eval` is not exported function.
-See the code for `eval` to examine how the function evaluate the abstract syntax tree.
+Our $Inter_{tree}$ is an `Eval` function that takes in an AST node `Main` and a boolean debug flag to opt-in for partial evaluation.
+Within `Eval`, the top-level environment is created, which is then passed to the private eval function.
+An environment in our interpreter is a crucial structure that maps variable names to their corresponding values or functions during runtime, ensuring correct evaluation within the appropriate scope.
+Thus in our code, we implemented the [`Environment`](https://github.com/jf550-kent/jsgo/blob/5415802df0edaffac116917f7d912354a860edee/object/environment.go#L5) [FOOTNOTE] struct with a map field.
+The eval function is the main recursive function that traverses the AST.
+In Go, we distinguish whether a declaration is exported by capitalising the first character of its name.
+This is why Eval is exported in the package, whereas eval is not.
+Refer to the [code](https://github.com/jf550-kent/jsgo/blob/main/evaluator/evaluator.go) [FOOT] for eval to examine how the function evaluates the abstract syntax tree.
+[Footnote]

 We will highlight one example of how does the function evaluate the tree.
 In the diagram, the interpreter evaluates the Abstract Syntax Tree (AST) as follows: In Step 1, it encounters the vsar statement node and evaluates the binary expression 5 + 5 first to get 10 (Step 2).
 This result is then bind to apple in Step 4.
 Next, the interpreter moves to Step 5 the var basket = 8 * apple; statement.
 In Step 6, it evaluates the binary expression 8 * apple, where apple is looked up (value 10), and the calculation 8 * 10 results in 80, which is then bind to basket.
 Therefore, by the end, apple holds the value 10, and basket holds the value 80.